rptcloud/azure_terraform/terraform_fundmentals/17-store-state.md

 ---------------------------------------------------------------------------------
 ```

-1. If the token was entered succesfully you should see the following:
+1. If the token was entered successfully you should see the following:

 ```bash